subbuguru/medication_tracker/README.md

-# medication_tracker
+# My Meds - Personal Meds List
+An open-source app to help people record their medication list without having their data uploaded and sold.
+All data is stored locally and source is available to be forked and examined.

-CURRENTLY: MIGRATING TO A MULTIPLE PROFILE SYSTEM! & WORKING ON A SCANNING SYSTEM
+CURRENTLY: **MIGRATING TO A MULTIPLE PROFILE SYSTEM** & WORKING ON A SCANNING SYSTEM

 ## Multiple Profiles - High level overview